MuhammedAdelTaha/Personal-Website/content/articles/Better-Understanding-For-AI-Search-Algorithms/index.md

 #### Optimality
 BFS is optimal only if all branches have the same cost, because it finds the path with the least number of edges, therefore, it will find the optimal path if all branches have the same cost.
+Also, the cost of edges should be non-negative.

 #### Time Complexity
 If our search tree has a branching factor (b) and our solution is at depth (m).